batrapulkit/Transfer-Learning-Chatbot/README.md

 Contextual Awareness: The model can maintain context across multiple turns in the conversation.

 # Demo
-You can see a demonstration of the project in action through this link.
+You can see a demonstration of the project in action above.

 # Requirements
 Python 3.7 or later